ashayp22/WordSearchSolver/README.md

 ```
 node app.js
 ```
-You should now be ready to implement the algorithm in your project.
+A local version of the website should now be running on port 3000.

 ## Authors